 - Encourage experimentation.
 Expose your kids to a wide variety of activities.
 Some kids will be in a better position to discover their true passions if they try out ice skating, dancing, and art – rather than specialising in one or two areas too soon.

 - Set limits on screen time.
 Paediatricians recommend limiting screen time so tech use does not hinder participation in other activities.
 Schedule screen time around those important daily activities and prioritise how your child spends their screen time.
-Find out more in our blog: WHAT REALLY MATTERS WHEN IT COMES TO KIDS’ SCREEN TIME.
+Find out more in our blog: The Incomparable Benefits of Unstructured Play.

 - Seek balance.
 Academics, youth clubs, and free play are all valuable.
 Try to achieve a balance between unstructured play and more structured activities.